 An additional two departments rank in the top 20: Internal Medicine and Geriatrics (17) and Otolaryngology (17).

 - 646 principal investigators (PIs)

 Feinberg has approximately 1,155,000 net square feet of space, of which just over 645,000sf is dedicated to research.
 This total includes over 120,000sf of wet lab space renovated within the last five years, and 100,000 square feet of newly-acquired dry lab research space over the same time period.
 Since 2009, Feinberg has invested more than $150,000,000 in renovating more than 400,000 net square feet of owned and leased space.

 Northwestern University broke ground on the Louis A. Simpson and Kimberly K. Querrey Biomedical Research Center building May 8, 2015.
 The building will double vivarium capacity and house laboratories for both Feinberg and the Stanley Manne Children’s Research Institute, the research arm of the Ann and Robert H. Lurie Children’s Hospital of Chicago.
 The initial phase of construction will involve nearly 600,000 gross square feet, designed for future expansion to a total of 1.2 million square feet.
 Completion of the initial phase is scheduled for late 2018.

-More than 5,295 clinical trials and clinical research studies took place at Feinberg in academic year 2015-2016.
+Approximately 4,488 clinical trials and clinical research studies took place at Feinberg in 2016-2017.